UTI Symptoms Not Caused by Bacteria: What Worked for Me

 - Prelief: Prelief is an antacid that you can take before eating acidic foods.
 I would not recommend eating acidic foods, even with it, until you get your symptoms somewhat under control.
 But I did use it occasionally as a precautionary measure if I needed to eat out, and I used it more often as my bladder improved and I was able to return to a more normal diet.

-You might want to start off with the glucosamine and chondroitin and work your way down the list. add one supplement at a time and wait a few days before adding the next one, just to make sure it's not a trigger for you.
-I used 21st Century, Glucosamine 250 mg, Chondroitin 200 mg, just because it doesn't have a lot of extra ingredients in it.
+You might want to start off with the glucosamine and chondroitin and work your way down the list.
+Add one supplement at a time and wait a few days before adding the next one, just to make sure it's not a trigger for you.
+I used 21st Century Glucosamine 250 mg and Chondroitin 200 mg, just because it didn't have a lot of extra ingredients in it.
 I don't think the brand matters so much, but look out for added vitamin C in some of them.